 How Much Power It Takes to Create a Bitcoin

 Bitcoins are mined by getting people around the world to try and solve the same mathematical puzzle using computers.
 Every 10 minutes or so, someone solves a puzzle and is rewarded with some bitcoins.
-Then, a new puzzle is generated, and the whole thing starts over again.
+Then, a new puzzle is generated, and the whole process starts over again.

 Powered by the People

 As more people learn about bitcoin and get interested in mining, and as the bitcoin price increases, more people are using their computers to mine bitcoins.
-As more people join the network and try to solve these math puzzles, you’d expect each puzzle to be solved sooner, but that doesn’t happen.
+As more people join the network and try to solve these math puzzles, one might expect each puzzle to be solved sooner, but that doesn’t happen.

 The software that mines bitcoin is designed so that it always will take 10 minutes for everyone on the network to solve the puzzle.
 It does that by varying the difficulty of the puzzle depending on how many people are trying to solve it.

-In other words, the time taken to produce a bitcoin doesn’t vary—only the computing power used to produce it does.
+In other words, although the time taken to produce a bitcoin doesn’t vary, the computing power used to produce it does.
 As more people join the bitcoin network and try to mine bitcoins, those people use more computing power, and therefore more electricity, for each bitcoin produced.

-How do you calculate the electrical energy used to power the bitcoin network, you'll need to understand how bitcoin creation works.
+To understand how to calculate the electrical energy used to power the bitcoin network, you'll need to understand how bitcoin creation works.
 One way to look at it, in terms of the amount of electricity used, is to calculate how many sums are conducted every second to solve bitcoin’s mathematical puzzles, and then to find out how much electrical energy it takes to do each sum.

-These individual sums are called hashes, and there are vast numbers of them—so many, in fact, that we have to think of them in terms of millions of hashes (known as megahashes) or billions of hashes (gigahashes) to make any sense of them.
+These individual sums are called hashes, and there are vast numbers of them—so many, in fact, that you have to think of them in terms of millions of hashes (known as megahashes) or billions of hashes (gigahashes) to make any sense of them.
 As of 2018, the computers on the bitcoin network were doing 342,934,450 gigahashes per second.